fhstp/k-AnonML/README.md

 - `generalization/hierarchies`
   - contains our defined generalization hierarchies per attribute and dataset
 - `results`
-  - all computed results (anonymized datasets, ml performance values, etc.) are stored inside a folder structure inside `results` for each experiment
+  - all computed results (anonymised datasets, ML performance, etc.) are stored inside a folder structure inside `results` for each experiment